 Engineering Apprenticeships - Miskin

-The application process for the 2018 intake will open in December.
+The application process for the 2018 intake is now closed.

 This is a three year commitment during which you will learn and develop manufacturing and engineering skills and knowledge through onsite work placements, whilst also studying for nationally recognised qualifications at Bridgend College in South Wales.